hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

-avoiding any extraneous "hits" to the filesystem. as a startingpoint to imagine our implementation, we'll accept as axiomatic that under "ordinary" operation we model the "resource" we get back from the filesystem as a [#co-069] simple scanner. (in fact it comes to us as an array of strings, but we don't exploit that structure as an array directly [#co-016.1.5] for [#co-016.1.6] reasons.)
+avoiding any extraneous "hits" to the filesystem. as a startingpoint to imagine our implementation, we'll accept as axiomatic that under "ordinary" operation we model the "resource" we get back from the filesystem as a [#co-069] simple stream. (in fact it comes to us as an array of strings, but we don't exploit that structure as an array directly [#co-016.1.5] for [#co-016.1.6] reasons.)